 Itinerary - 18 Days

-Spend two days navigating the volcanic isles of the stunning Abrolhos Archipelago.
-Go snorkeling along the coral reefs of this national park, known for its rich marine biodiversity, and kayak the island’s turquoise shores.
+Navigate the volcanic isles of the stunning Abrolhos Archipelago.
 Keep an eye out for masked boobies, red-billed tropicbirds, and the humpback whales that come here to breed and calve.
 (B,L,D)

 Days 6 & 7 — Rio de Janeiro